HelpCrunch alternatives: A complete guide

 What is HelpCrunch and why look for HelpCrunch alternatives?

 First, a quick refresher.
 HelpCrunch bundles live chat, email marketing, a knowledge base, and a help desk into a single package.
-It’s built to be a one-stop shop, especially for businesses trying to move away from pricier tools like Intercom.
+It’s built to be a one-stop shop for businesses looking to centralize their support.

 So, why are teams looking for HelpCrunch alternatives?
 While it does a lot, a few common reasons kept popping up: